Fuco1/dired-hacks/README.md

 directory with some actual content.

 To enable or disable this functionality use `dired-collapse-mode` to toggle it for the current dired buffer.
+To enable the mode globally in all dired buffers, use `global-dired-collapse-mode`.

 If the deepest directory contains only a single file this file is displayed instead of the last directory.
 This way we can get